SSWConsulting/SSW.Rules.Content/rules/do-you-use-auto-fetch-functions-for-invoices/rule.md

 Most bills in this modern age of technology are no longer mailed to a physical address and are accessible online.

-The downside of this is that a business may have tens or hundreds of invoices each month and it would not be worth the time for a team or staff member to either login to the supplier portal to obtain the invoice or sift through layers of emails in a dedicated accounts/invoicing email, to then submit it to the accountant or into the accounting system.
+The downside of this is that a business may have tens or hundreds of invoices each month and it would not be worth the time for a team or staff member to either log in to the supplier portal to obtain the invoice or sift through layers of emails in a dedicated accounts/invoicing email, to then submit it to the accountant or into the accounting system.

 Some systems or accounting add-ons would have an auto-fetch function.
 What this means is that whenever an invoice is generated, certain suppliers have made it possible for the system or add-on to bring in the invoice from the supplier platform to the system or add-on.
 This is called fetching of invoice.